 - The rooms are clean and comfortable and there’s even an onsite bar and pool table

-Discover Vienna on foot while staying smack dack in the city center in this modern but cozy apartment.
-And if you do plan to venture out, this home is footsteps from the bus station.
+Discover Vienna on foot while staying smack dack in the city centre in this modern but cosy apartment.
+And if you do plan to venture out, this home is 15 mins from St.Stephens Dome and all the attractions you’ll want to see when you visit Vienna.

 Do you like meeting new people on your travels?
 If that’s you, this is the spot to be; the private room is in a huge home where you share the space with a few people that will quickly feel like family you may end up going o future adventures with during your time here.

 Not to mention, even with a house full of people, the place continues to stay immaculate.
-With a full kitchen to use whenever you please as well as a cozy living area that has an organized space to play board games or cards, you may not even leave home!
+With a full kitchen to use whenever you please as well as a cosy living area that has an organised space to play board games or cards, you may not even leave home!

 Our Favorite Budget Hotel – Hotel-Pension Wild